myxor/sensorlog/README.md

 3. install node.js
 4. run `npm install`
 5. start api by running `node api.js`
+6. configure frontend (in the `frontend` folder):
+    - copy `config.example.json` file to `config.json`
+    - open the file and type in the URL where your RESTful API is reachable
+7. you need nginx, apache, lighttp or some other webserver to serve the frontend

 ### On the client (where the sensors are attached and the logger should be running)